 Religion & MigratioN 2017-2018

 The study of migration is inseparable from the history and contemporary life of religions.
 What do religious traditions look like when seen through the lens of migration?
 In what ways do religious communities influence the immigrant experience?
 How should religious actors respond to what Saskia Sassen has called emergent migrant flows, including unaccompanied minors, religious minorities, and those fleeing war zones and despoiled habitats?
 How can religions make a normative contribution to public debates on migrants and refugees?
-These are some of the many questions our international and interdisciplinary community of scholars is exploring in our resident seminar on religion and migration.
+These are some of the many questions our international and interdisciplinary community of scholars explored in our research workshop on religion and migration.
+Its insights will continue to inform our inquiry on the other issues below.

 Religion & Violence 2018-2019

 The relationship between religion and violence is complex and contested, raising a range of theological and interdisciplinary questions for the seminar.
 How are both terms defined, related, and deployed across disciplines?
 What resources do religions offer for ending violent conflict?
 How is the violence in religious texts, histories, media, or practices to be interpreted?
 How can we identify and engage with religious factors in conflict situations?
 Can religions counteract gender-based and domestic violence?
 What role do local religious communities or the arts and religion play in resolving violent conflict?
-These are among the many questions to be explored in the seminar on Religion & Violence.
+These are among the many questions to be explored in the Fall and Spring Research Workshops on Religion & Violence during the 2018-19 academic year.

 Religion & Inequality 2019-2020